Taxation of Earned vs. Unearned Income

 Taxes on Earned Income

 The second withholding amount is for Medicare tax.
 This tax is 2.9% of all wages.
-Again, this tax is jointly the responsibility of the employee and the employer, with each paying 1.45%.
+Again, this tax is jointly the responsibility of the employer and the employee, with each paying 1.45%.
 But if you are self-employed, you pay the full 2.9%.
 Unlike the Social Security tax, this tax does not have an earnings cap; any wages or other forms of earned income are subject to the tax.

 Unearned Income Taxation

 As you approach retirement, make the transition to less earned income and more unearned income.
 This approach will benefit you as a retiree, when your goal will be to minimize taxes and draw a sustainable income.
-Because tax treatment will vary depending on the income source, it is best to have money available from multiple sources such as tax-free accounts like Roth IRAs, after-tax accounts like savings and investments in brokerage accounts, and tax-deferred accounts like IRAs and 401(k)s.
+Because tax treatment will vary depending on the income source, it is best to have money available from multiple sources, such as tax-free accounts like Roth IRAs, after-tax accounts like savings and investments in brokerage accounts, and tax-deferred accounts like IRAs and 401(k)s.

-Some retirees start consulting businesses, do handy-man work, or in some other way become self-employed.
+Some retirees start consulting businesses, do handiwork, or in some other way become self-employed.
 Many are caught off guard by the payroll taxes on their new-found earned income and can quickly get behind on tax payments.
-If you become self-employed be sure to work with a good tax professional who can help you calculate the right amount of payroll tax to send in, otherwise April 15th will be a very unpleasant time of year for you.
+If you become self-employed, work with a trustworthy tax professional to help you calculate the right amount of payroll tax to pay; this way, there won't be any surprises come tax day.